tentone/tello-ros2/README.md

 # DJI Tello ROS2
 - [DJI Tello](https://www.ryzerobotics.com/tello) driver for ROS 2 based on [DJITelloPy](https://github.com/damiafuentes/DJITelloPy) that uses the official SDK for the drone.
 - Can be used to control multiple drones both using the swarm functionality (only for [Tello EDU](https://www.ryzerobotics.com/tello-edu)) or using multiple WLAN with regular [Tello](https://www.ryzerobotics.com/tello) drones.
+- This project was developed as a way of learning ROS 2 and evaluate the viability of moving other in progress projects from ROS 1 to ROS 2.
+- Ii is recommended to update the Tello firmware to the latest version available
 - Project workspace is divided into sub-workspaces that contain different logic.
   - `tello` package is the main package, includes access to the drone information, camera image and  control.
-  - `tello_msg` package defines custom messages to access specific tello data.
+  - `tello_msg` package defines custom messages to access specific Tello data.
+    - Defines the `TelloStatus`, `TelloID` and `TelloWifiConfig` messages
   - `tello_control` package is a sample control package that displays the drone image and provides keyboard control.
     - T used for takeoff, L to land the drone, F to flip forward, E for emergency stop, WASD and arrows to control the drone movement.

+### Topics

+TODO

-### Install
+### Parameters

-- To install the driver download the code from git, install dependencies using the `script/install.sh` script.
-- After all dependencies are installed build the code and and install using `colcon` as usual.
+TODO

 ### Camera Calibration

-- To allow the drone to be used for 3D vision tasks, as for example monocular SLAM (e.g. [ORB-SLAM2](https://github.com/alsora/ORB_SLAM2)) the camera should be first calibrated.
+- To allow the drone to be used for 3D vision tasks, as for example monocular SLAM (e.g. [ORB-SLAM2](https://github.com/alsora/ros2-ORB_SLAM2)) the camera should be first calibrated.
 - A sample calibration file is provided with parameters captures from the drone used for testing but it is recommended to perform individual calibrations for each drone used.
 - Calibration can be achieved using the [camera_calibration](https://navigation.ros.org/tutorials/docs/camera_calibration.html) package.
 Calibration pattern can be generated using the [calib.io pattern generator](https://calib.io/pages/camera-calibration-pattern-generator) tool.